achrefjaziri/CracktalConcreteSimulator/README.md

 ## Running the code:
 #### The concrete textures can be found in the [AEROBIConcreteTextures](https://git.ccc.cs.uni-frankfurt.de/AEROBI/AEROBIConcreteTextures) repository.
+Please contact the first author at Jaziri@em.uni-frankfurt.de to gain access.
 You need to download/clone the repository into the current repository (i.e. such that the concrete_textures folder is at the top level)

 The code was scripted in blender version 2.79 on a Linux OS.
 As this version introduced a large change to how PBR rendering works in Blender, previous versions are no longer supported!